insolar/observer/README.md

 ## Using Docker Compose

-### Deploy
+### Build, deploy

 1. Make sure you've set your `login` and `password` correctly.
-You can find them in `replicator.yaml` under the `auth` parameter section.
+Check them in `observer.yaml` under the `auth` parameter section.
+2. Clone the Observer and change to its directory: `git clone git@github.com:insolar/observer.git && cd observer`.
+3. Generate the needed configuration files: `make config-node`.
-2. Run `docker-compose up -d migrate` to create a database and set it structure appropriately.
-Wait up to a minute to ensure the database has been set correctly.
+2. Run `docker-compose up -d migrate` to create a database and the necessary tables in it.
+You may want to wait for 10-15 seconds to ensure the database has been set correctly.
 3. Run `docker-compose up -d` to fire up the services.
 4. Check the services are up and running, and the migration service has done its job correctly: `docker-compose ps`.
-You should see the API (`observer_api_1`), database service (`observer_postgres_1`), replication service (`observer_replicator_1`) in the `Up` status, and the migration service (`observer_migrate_1`) in the `Exit 0` status.
+You should see the API (`observer_api_1`), database service (`observer_postgres_1`),Observer service (`observer_replicator_1`) in the `Up` status, and the migration service (`observer_migrate_1`) in the `Exit 0` status.
 5. Run a safe check on your credentials: `docker-compose logs -f replicator`.
    1. If you see `ERR failed to get gRPC stream from exporter.Export method: rpc error: code = Unauthenticated desc = transport: can't get access_token:...` it means your credentials have been set wrong or you haven't set them.
 If so, check #1 in `Build using Docker Compose` or check #4 in `Install the prerequisites and get access` and then said #1.
-   2. Otherwise, if you see blazing-fast amending log lines starting with `DBG...`, your Observer is fine and reading data from a trusted Heavy Material Node.
+   2. Otherwise, if you see blazing-fast amending log lines starting with `DBG...`, your Node is fine and reading data from a trusted Heavy Material Node.

 ## Using raw binary files

 ### Build
 1. Clone the Observer and change to its directory: `git clone git@github.com:insolar/observer.git && cd observer`.

-2. Build binaries automatically using the instructions from the Makefile: `make all-public`.
+2. Build binaries automatically using the instructions from the Makefile: `make all-node`.

     This command generates:
-* Three configuration files (`migrate.yaml`, `observer.yaml`, `observerapi.yaml`) and places them into the hidden `./.artifacts` directory.
+    * Three necessary configuration files (`migrate.yaml`, `observer.yaml`, `observerapi.yaml`) and places them into the hidden `./.artifacts` directory.
     * Thee binaries (`migrate`, `observer`, `api`) and places them into `./.bin/migrate`, `./.bin/observer`, `./bin/api` respectively.

     **Warning:** The Observer uses Go modules.
-You may need to set the [Go modules environment variable](https://golang.org/cmd/go/#hdr-Module_support) on: `GO111MODULE=on`.
+You may need to set the [Go modules environment variable](https://golang.org/cmd/go/#hdr-Module_support) to `on`: `GO111MODULE=on`.

 ### Deploy

-Step 1: Initialize your SQL database
+1. Initialize your PostgreSQL database.

-Step 2: Configure and deploy the Observer
+2. Configure and deploy the Node.

-Step 3: Configure and deploy the Observer API
+3. Configure and deploy the Node API.

-Step 4: Deploy the monitoring system
+4. Deploy the monitoring system.

-#### Step 1: Initialize your SQL database
+#### Initialize your PostgreSQL database

-Initialize your SQL database (generated go binaries required): `make migrate-init`.
+Initialize your PostgreSQL database (generated go binaries required): `make migrate-init`.

 **Tip**: `migrate-init` is only for the initial database setting-up.
-Later, you should use `./bin/migrate --dir=scripts/migrations --init --config=.artifacts/migrate.yaml` for updating your SQL database.
+Later if needed, you should use `./bin/migrate --dir=scripts/migrations --init --config=.artifacts/migrate.yaml` for updating the database structure.

-#### Step 2: Configure and deploy the Observer
+#### Configure and deploy the Node

-1. To configure, edit the configuration parameters in `observer.yaml`:
+1. To configure, edit the configuration parameters in `./.artifacts/observer.yaml`:

    * Database connection in the `db` section:
-   `url: postgres://user:password@host/db_name?sslmode=disable`
+   `url: postgres://user:password@host/db_name?sslmode=disable`.

    * Insolar network address and user credentials to access it in the `auth` section:
    `url: https://<api-url>/auth/token`
-   `login: "<your-login>"`
+   `login: "<your_login>"`
-   `password: "<your-password"`
+   `password: "<your_password"`.

    * Log parameters in the `log` section:
    ```